Natthaphat-s63/Somsri-Restaurant/README.md

   - Submit button can only click once  then it will block the entry.
 You can only click cancel button to cancel the reservation.
   - Can recieve real time data but can't display.
   - Can recieve data from backend.
+  - Using localstorage to save the state and some datas for user.

  Right now frontend side not fully functional there are some features that we can't do and there are some bugs too.